trackreco/trackreco.github.io-source/content/pages/team.md

 ### Acknowledgement

-This project is currently supported by [National Science Foundation](http://nsf.gov) grants OAC-1836650, PHY-1520942 and PHY-1624356, and previously by
-PHY-1520969, PHY-1521042 and PHY-1120138.
+This project is currently supported by [National Science Foundation](http://nsf.gov) grants OAC-1836650, PHY-1520942 and PHY-1624356.
+Earlier support was provided by grants PHY-1520969, PHY-1521042 and PHY-1120138.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.